Our County History

 In the Beginning...

-The county's first white settler was William Graham, who located at the mouth of the Deschutes River in 1858.
-Innkeepers and operators of ferries, toll bridges and stage stations came first.
-Stockmen followed with herds of horses, cattle and sheep which ranged freely over the rolling bunch grass hills.
+The county's first white settler was William Graham, who was located at the mouth of the Deschutes River in 1858.
+Innkeepers and operators of ferries, toll bridges, and stage stations came first.
+Stockmen followed with herds of horses, cattle, and sheep which ranged freely over the rolling bunch grass hills.

 Sherman County Musuem Photos Websites Immense Imagery Photography Wheat Rural History Oregon Moro-14.jpg